 Chicken rice – a special treasure you should try during your Hoi An private tours

 With all Hoi An’s magnificence, you may be surprised to discover one of its special treasures comes in a dish of chicken rice.
 It is clear that the chicken, which is raised naturally in countryside garden is undoubtedly a key component of the dish.
 I personally think the main event is the rice, which is well-seasoned before being cooked with chicken fat, chicken boiling stock, and pandan leaves on wood-fired clay ovens, though.

 Normally, rice is only cooked with plain water.
 But chicken boiling stock (from poaching the whole chicken) will make it more tastily rich.
-A killer plate of chicken rice that is known for being tender and juicy — and best completed with a small bowl of soup containing some chicken giblets like heart and liver will make all of you eye-popping and jaw-dropping.
+A killer plate of chicken rice that is known for being tender and juicy.
+It is best completed with a small bowl of soup containing some chicken giblets like heart and liver will make all of you eye-popping and jaw-dropping.

-A dish pleasantly yellowed rice luxuriously topped with hand-shredded chicken and herbs, cơm gà is the one culinary event you definitely should not skip on your Hoi An private tours, no matter how long your trip is.
+A dish pleasantly yellowed rice luxuriously topped with hand-shredded chicken and herbs, cơm gà is the one culinary event; that you definitely should not skip on your Hoi An private tours, no matter how long your trip is.

 Where to find best com gà in Hoi An?